Collision vs. Comprehensive Car Insurance

 Illinois | 84% |

-Drivers in coastal states especially benefit from comprehensive coverage, which covers damage to your car from tornadoes, hurricanes, tropical storms, flooding and Nor'easters.
+Drivers in coastal states especially benefit from comprehensive coverage, which covers damage to your car from hurricanes, tropical storms, flooding and Nor'easters.

 States with the lowest percent of drivers with comprehensive coverage